 One thing that marks excellent customer service management from more mediocre CSM initiatives is that it puts an emphasis on anticipating customer needs and addressing them in advance.

 Also, you can establish quality assurance procedures.
 This involves regularly assessing your customer service team’s performance alongside customer sentiment.
-This helps pin down areas where there may be gaps so you can make improvements before any potential issues escalate.
+This helps pin down areas where there may be gaps so you can make improvements before any potential customer issues escalate.

 It never hurts to be proactive with customer communication, either.
 Consider sending helpful reminders about shipping dates, service interruption alerts, or product recommendations where appropriate.